sunday-hao/sunday-hao.github.io/_pages/about.md

 # 👨‍🎓About

 I am a Junior student in the Division of Automation at South China University of Technology(SCUT).
 My research interests broadly lie in Computer Vision, Efficient ML and GenAI.
 To study further, I am seeking an opportunity to intern at place I am interested in, or collaborate with others.
-If it does come, I will not waste it because I know it is not easy.
+If it does come, I will not waste it because I know it comes not easy.

 Outside of my academic life, I enjoy hiking, jogging and playing football a lot.
 I grew up in Hengyang, a centuried city in Hunan province, China.